 - Rockwell Hardness Test: The impression produced is conical in shape.

-- Vickers Hardness Test: The impression produced is diamond-shaped.
+- Vickers Hardness Test: The impression created is diamond-shaped.

 Test Speed